grueneschweiz/docs.gruene.ch/docs/1-1-introduction.md

 **If you get stuck, a Google search is recommended in any case.** WordPress is so widespread that almost every question is answered by a small tutorial or a forum post.
 If you don't find what you're looking for on Google, we'll be happy to help.
-Just Email us 😉
+Just email us 😉

 Now we wish you a lot of fun and success.